MatthewReid854/reliability/docs/Development roadmap.rst

 -    ALT_probability_plot_Weibull prints new alpha in [] when given list as input.
 -    Improvement to the online documentation for how some of these methods work, including the addition of more formulas, algorithms, and better referencing.
 -    Confidence intervals (both time and reliability) on the probability plots.
+-    RAM_test_planners module.
+This will incorporate all the test planners that are currently included in Other_functions.

 **Low priority (more of a wish list at this point)**

 -    Logistic Distribution - This is another useful, but less common `probability distribution <https://en.wikipedia.org/wiki/Logistic_distribution>`_.
+-    Warranty Module.
+This will be a new module of many tools for warranty calculation.
 -    Cox Proportional Hazards Model - This is available in `Lifelines <https://lifelines.readthedocs.io/en/latest/Survival%20Regression.html#cox-s-proportional-hazard-model>`_.
 -    Add the rank adjustment method to Nonparametric.
 Rank adjustment is the method used in Probability plotting (eg. to obtain the Median Ranks) and is a common and useful nonparametric estimate of the CDF, SF, and CHF.
 -    3D ALT probability plots (reliability vs time vs stress).
 This feature is seen in `Reliasoft <http://reliawiki.com/index.php/File:ALTA6.9.png>`_.
+-    Graphical User Interface (GUI), potentially written as a standalone executable.